PF-06952229 Treatment in Adult Patients With Advanced Solid Tumors

 - Patients entering the study in the subgroup(s) requiring mandatory pre- and on treatment tumor biopsies in Part 2A and 2B must have a tumor amenable to biopsy and consent to these planned biopsy procedures.
 The sponsor should be contacted if obtaining a pre-treatment and on treatment biopsies is not medically feasible for approval to enroll, prior to initiating screening activities.

 - Eastern Cooperative Oncology Group (ECOG) Performance Status (PS) 0 or 1.

-- Adequate renal function, including serum creatinine less than or equal to1.5 x upper limit of normal (ULN) or estimated creatinine clearance greater than or equal to 60 mL/min as calculated using the method standard for the institution.
+- Adequate renal function, including serum creatinine less than or equal to 1.5 x upper limit of normal (ULN) or estimated creatinine clearance greater than or equal to 60 mL/min as calculated using the method standard for the institution.
 In equivocal cases, a 24 hour urine collection test can be used to estimate the creatinine clearance more accurately.
 In Part 2: Serum creatinine of less than or equal to 3.0 x upper limit of normal.

-- Aspartate and alanine aminotransferase (AST and ALT) less than or equal to 2.5 x ULN, 5.0 x ULN if there is liver involvement by the tumor;
+- Aspartate and alanine aminotransferase (AST and ALT) less than or equal to 2.5 x ULN less than or equal to 5.0 x ULN if there is liver involvement by the tumor;

-- Resolved acute effects of any prior therapy to baseline severity or CTCAE less than or equal to Grade 1 except for adverse events not constituting a safety risk by investigator judgment.
+- .
+Resolved acute effects of any prior therapy to baseline severity or CTCAE Grade 1 except for alopecia and those listed in the specific